 - In recent weeks, state legislatures have introduced bills seeking to expand coverage under business interruption policies in response to the novel coronavirus (COVID-19) outbreak. - We will provide daily updates documenting any relevant new bills and the current procedural posture of existing legislation.
-Today's actions include: - The Pennsylvania House amended its bill to create a COVID-19 Disaster Emergency Business Interruption Grant Program to instead establish a Business Interruption Insurance Assistance Program and remove all reference to COVID-19 within the bill text. - Most states that have introduced legislation on this subject follow this general framework: - Require business interruption due to the threat posed by COVID-19 to be construed as a "covered peril" under policy; - Require indemnification of the insured for any loss of business/business interruption during a COVID-19-related state of emergency; and - Define the policies to which the expansion applies (e.g., policies covering insureds who have less than 100 employees, policies in place during a certain time period, etc.).
+Today's actions include: - The District of Columbia introduced two bills which would require the tolling of all time periods for holders of commercial policies of insurance that cover business interruption losses for the length of the District's public health emergency and for 90 days thereafter. - The California Assembly referred AB 1552 to the Committee on Insurance. - Most states that have introduced legislation on this subject follow this general framework: - Require business interruption due to the threat posed by COVID-19 to be construed as a "covered peril" under policy; - Require indemnification of the insured for any loss of business/business interruption during a COVID-19-related state of emergency; and - Define the policies to which the expansion applies (e.g., policies covering insureds who have less than 100 employees, policies in place during a certain time period, etc.).